 What it means: bitter vegetables

 You will need: bitter vegetables, charoset for dipping

-Eat a portion of maror: most people use either a few bitter leaves or a forkful of grated horseradish, which is dipped in sweet charoset (traditional Passover paste made from apples, nuts, wine, and cinnamon) to lesson the eye-watering blow.
+Eat a portion of maror or bitter vegetables: most people use either a few leaves of a bitter lettuce like Romaine or a forkful of grated horseradish, which is dipped in sweet charoset (a sweet, traditional Passover paste made from fruit and nuts) to lesson the eye-watering blow.

 What it means: Hillel sandwich

 In Temple times, the Hillel sandwich included a slab of roasted meat from the Passover lamb sacrifice: together with matzah and maror, the sandwich represented the full Passover experience in one!
 Now, we just use bitter herbs and charoset on matzah to remind ourselves of that original Passover meal.
 Most people use a different type of bitter herb from the one used previously – such as horseradish instead of lettuce.